-It is all too easy for a wonderful holiday experience to be ruined by one or two unscrupulous scam artists.
-As the Cambodian economy relies quite heavily on tourism, such people are unfortunately quite numerous, particularly around the popular destinations like Angkor Wat.
-The easiest defence against getting conned is knowing the con, which is why we have written this list of 5 Common Scams in Cambodia.
+It’s all too easy for a wonderful holiday experience to be ruined by a few unscrupulous scam artists.
+As the Cambodian economy relies quite heavily on tourism, such people are unfortunately quite numerous, particularly around popular destinations like Angkor Wat.
+The easiest defence against getting conned is knowing the con, which is why we present this list of 5 common scams in Cambodia.

 - Private Angkor Wat & Royal Temples Excursion